Katy Perry Looks So Different After Her Latest Hair Makeover

 Katy Perry is no stranger to hair transformations.
-While it's no shocker when she reveals a bold new hair color — as we've seen from cherry blossom pink to dark purple — the dye-happy singer does take us by surprise when she adds length to her signature platinum pixie cut or chin-grazing bob.
+While it's not exactly shocking when she reveals a bold new hair colour — from cherry-blossom pink to dark purple — the dye-happy singer does take us by surprise when she adds length to her signature platinum pixie cut or chin-grazing bob.
 Case in point: the transformation she debuted over the weekend.

-The American Idol star took to Instagram to share a bright blonde makeover with slightly-darker roots, created by celebrity hairstylist Jesus Guerrero.
-Still, the most unrecognizable part of the look was that her fresh blowout fell below her shoulders and was styled in voluminous, loose waves.
-Perry had one message for the cynics of her long tresses (just in case there were any).
+Yesterday, the American Idol star took to Instagram to share her bright-blonde makeover with slightly-darker roots.
+Perry's fresh blowout, created by celebrity hairstylist Jesus Guerrero, fell below her shoulders and was styled in voluminous, loose waves.
+Perry had one message for cynics (in case there were any).
 "If you don't love me at my pixie cut, then you don't deserve me at my Goddess glow," she wrote, geo-tagging the location of the photo as "Hater's Headquarters."

 Advertisement

-Whether long or short, pink or goddess glow, we're here for all the hair inspiration that Perry has been giving us — plus, her anti-hater energy, which we'll surely be channeling in 2020.
+Whether long or short, pink or goddess glow, we're here for all the hair inspiration that Perry has been giving us — including her anti-hater energy, which we'll surely be channeling in 2020.

 Related Content: